elysiajs/documentation/docs/plugins/swagger.md

     .listen(3000)
 ```

 Accessing `/swagger` would show you a Swagger UI with the generated endpoint documentation from the Elysia server.
+You can also access the raw OpenAPI spec at `/swagger/json`.

 ## Config
 Below is a config which is accepted by the plugin